How young is too young to send a child to camp?

-On the other hand, Alicia Hogl, summer program director at YMCA Camp Colman near Gig Harbor, describes herself as "a very homesick child until middle school."
+On the other hand, Alicia Hogl, a summer program director at YMCA Camp Colman near Gig Harbor, describes herself as “a very homesick child until middle school.”
 She never went to camp until she became a counselor.

 Most local camps now take children who will enter first grade in the fall – age 6 or an older age 5.
 Others begin at second grade, or age 7.